Dedicado a Max: Plot

 Mike Ehrmantraut wakes on a ranch just inside the Mexican border that is owned by Gus Fring and includes a fountain dedicated to Max Arciniega.
 He finds his stab wounds (Note: As seen in "Namaste".) were treated by Dr. Barry Goodman, who cautions him to stay and heal in the care of Señora Cortazar, the housekeeper and cook.
 Mike calls Gus to learn his intent, but Gus hangs up.
 Days later, Gus arrives and asks for Mike's help.
-Mike refuses to become a "button man" and engage in killing simply to further Gus's war against the Salamancas, but Gus says he wants Mike with him because Mike understands the need for revenge.
+Mike refuses to become a "button man" and engage in killing simply to further Gus' war against the Salamancas, but Gus says he wants Mike with him because Mike understands the need for revenge.

-Howard Hamlin phones Jimmy McGill and inquires if he has considered Howard's offer to join HHM; Jimmy claims he is still thinking it over.
+Howard Hamlin phones Jimmy McGill and inquires if he has considered his offer to join HHM; Jimmy claims he is still thinking it over.
 Jimmy creates delays in Mesa Verde's eviction of Everett Acker, (Note: As seen in "The Guy for This".) including changing Acker's street number to claim the eviction notices are for the wrong address, planting fake Native American artifacts and low-level radioactive material, and passing off a spray-painted image of Jesus on Acker's home as a miracle.
-Kim Wexler tried to remove herself from the case by claiming a conflict of interest due to Jimmy's involvement, but Kevin Wachtell insists she remain.
+Kim Wexler tries to remove herself from the case by claiming a conflict of interest due to Jimmy's involvement, but Kevin Wachtell insists she remain.
 As matters relating to Acker's eviction arrive at Schweikart & Cokely, Kim assigns them to the firm's associates, claiming they have expertise that she does not.
 Facing further delays, Rich Schweikart encourages Kevin to follow Kim's plan to locate Mesa Verde's call center at an alternate site, but Kevin adamantly demands Acker's eviction.

 Kim resigns herself to Acker's eviction.
-Jimmy suggests they could find "dirt" on Kevin and blackmail him into compromising but counsels against doing it.
+Jimmy suggests they could find "dirt" on Kevin and blackmail him into compromising, but counsels against doing it.
 Kim decides to proceed, and Jimmy agrees.
 After Mike refuses the job, Jimmy hires Sobchak, who surveils Kevin and surreptitiously searches his house.
 Sobchak tells Jimmy and Kim that his search of Kevin's home revealed nothing damaging.
-Jimmy dismisses Sobchak from their meeting after Sobchak suggests kidnapping Kevin.
+Jimmy dismisses Sobchak from their meeting after he suggests kidnapping Kevin.
 Kim's knowing smile as she looks through Sobchak's photos indicates she found something on Kevin.
 Rich suggests that Kim temporarily disengage from all Mesa Verde business, correctly deducing that she asked Jimmy to sabotage their efforts.
 She refuses and angrily denies the allegations in front of their co-workers.